11 injured after semi hauling 2 trailers crashes into Tooele Auto Mall | Gephardt Daily

 TOOELE, Utah, Nov.
-3, 2023 (Gephardt Daily) — Eleven people were injured Friday afternoon when a semitrailer crashed into vehicles and a building at the Tooele Auto Mall, sparking a large fire.
+3, 2023 (Gephardt Daily) — Eleven people were injured Friday afternoon when a semitrailer crashed into several vehicles along Main Street and later at the Tooele Auto Mall, sparking a large fire.

 Police say the semi hauling two trailers likely experienced brake failure and caused “multiple accidents” along Main Street before crashing into the auto mall at 1041 N. Main St. At least 27 vehicles were damaged in the crashes, police said.